 - unauthorised work on protected trees

-- unauthorised work on buildings listed as being of special
+- unauthorised work on listed buildings

-- unauthorised demolition of some buildings within a conservation
+- unauthorised demolition of some buildings within a conservation area

 - unauthorised storage of hazardous materials